You Don’t Have to Ghost Your Match On A Muslim Dating App During Ramadan

-There are plenty of Ramadan/Islamic knowledge games you can both play for a lighthearted way of deepening your knowledge and getting to know each other better.
+There are plenty of Ramadan/Islamic knowledge games you can both play for a lighthearted way of deepening your knowledge and getting to know each other better while dating during Ramadan.

 Pray for each other

 Sometimes the best thing you can do for another person is simply to make dua for them when you pray.
 Trusting in Allah and having tawwakul can be a means of solace in uncertain times.
-Whether or not you decide to take a break from your match this Ramadan, remember to ask Allah to guide you to the best outcome.
+Whether or not you decide to take a break from dating in Ramadan, remember to ask Allah to guide you to the best outcome.

 How Young Muslims Define 'Halal Dating' For Themselves